Plasma Protein Therapeutics Association (PPTA): Statement on Immunoglobulin Use to Meet Clinical Need

 PPTA Statement on Immunoglobulin Use to Meet Clinical Need

-A recent publication1 explores possible reasons for the increased use of immunoglobulins (IG) and suggests growing clinical need can be met by restricting patient access to IG while denying the need to collect more plasma in Europe.
+A recent publication explores possible reasons for the increased use of immunoglobulins (IG) and suggests growing clinical need can be met by restricting patient access to IG while denying the need to collect more plasma in Europe.
 With a global mission rooted in promoting the availability of, and access to, plasma-derived therapies for all patients who need them, the Plasma Protein Therapeutics Association (PPTA) disagrees with these suggestions and remains dedicated to its long-standing commitment to supporting patients and to expanding plasma collection, particularly in Europe.

 Treatment decisions regarding the use of plasma-derived medicinal products (PDMPs) should be regarded as within the sphere of individual patients and their physicians.
 Calls to reverse the trend of increasing clinical need as a means of achieving plasma sufficiency ultimately jeopardize patient health.
 Strategies to approach these topics should involve the perspectives of all stakeholders, including patient advocacy groups, medical professionals, policymakers, and industry.
-Similar arguments have been exposed2 as imprudent and likely to result in worse health care outcomes3.
+Similar arguments have been exposed as imprudent and likely to result in worse health care outcomes3.

 Advances contribute to the growing clinical need.